Legislative violence: Japan

 A brawl broke out in the National Diet on 17 September 2015 after the House of Councillors approved legislation for the controversial security bills that would allow the country to send Japan Self-Defense Forces troops to fight abroad for the first time since World War II.
 Members of the opposition Democratic Party of Japan tried to grab the microphone and stop Masahisa Sato, acting chairman of the upper house special committee, from carrying out the vote.

 Jordan

 There has been violence during sessions of parliament, including one instance where a member was removed from the building after he fired an AK-47 from the hall at a fellow MP.

 Kenya

 Lawmakers came to blows in the parliament chamber over a proposed security bill in 2014 while police arrested protesters outside the building.

 Wajir East lawmaker Rashid Kassim Amin assaulted Wajir Women Representative Fatuma Gedi.

 Kosovo

 11 March 2016

 Opposition politicians released tear gas in parliament to obstruct a session in Parliament.

 13 July 2023

 While Prime Minister Albin Kurti was speaking about measures to defuse tensions with ethnic Serbs in the north, water was thrown at him, and a brawl broke out.

+8 August 2026

+During a plenary session of parliament, opposition lawmaker Time Kadrijaj threw eggs at acting Prime Minister Albin Kurti.